Interoperable Digital Identity and Patient Matching

 Identity Proofing Workflow

-Pre-Conditions: The individual is not known by an organization at the required level of assurance, the organization's documented identity verification process was not used, or the process was not completed by an individual in the organization's workforce.
+Pre-Conditions: The individual is not known by the Identity Provider at the required level of assurance, for example because the organization's documented identity verification process was not used, or the process was not completed by an individual in the organization's workforce.

 2. Gather sufficient evidence to verify the identity of the individual.